Inside Nick Jonas' Romantic Proposal to Priyanka Chopra

 The singer popped the question to his leading lady shortly after finding the perfect diamond sparkler for the Quantico actress.

 E!
-News has learned that the 25-year-old went shopping for an engagement ring at Tiffany & Co. in London earlier this month and shut down the store to ensure the upmost privacy.
+News has learned that the 25-year-old went shopping for an engagement ring at Tiffany & Co. in London earlier this month and shut down the store to ensure the utmost privacy.

 And, as luck would have it, he not only found the exact ring for his 36-year-old girlfriend, but he proposed to her shortly thereafter in a very private and romantic setting with just the two of them.